 The INFRA and TIGER programs are subject to keen competition from projects across the nation.
 To increase the region's chances at securing these competitive funds, the Regional Strategic Freight Direction recommends that the region focus on submitting a small number of applications from northeastern Illinois for each call for projects.
 The U.S. DOT looks favorably on projects with broad regional support, and limiting the number of projects submitted increases the chances that the prioritized projects would be successful.
 The Regional Strategic Freight Direction further recommends that CMAP coordinate the region's application process, working with transportation stakeholders to identify and reach a consensus on the prioritized project or projects consistent with the policies and principles of the Regional Strategic Freight Direction.
-Lastly, the Regional Strategic Freight Direction recommends that IDOT play a similar role in coordinating and limiting the number of projects for each application.
+Lastly, the Regional Strategic Freight Direction recommends that IDOT play a similar role in coordinating and limiting the number of projects submitted from downstate Illinois to each call for projects, ideally focusing on a small number of projects for each application.

+- CMAP

-- CMAP - Counties
+- Counties

 - IDOT

 - Municipalities

 - Railroads

 - Tollway